Senior Software Engineer

 I am passionate about advancing how humans understand and interact with complex information.
 As a computer scientist and programmer, I process data using scientific visualization techniques and 3D computer graphics, allowing people to see previously unseen patterns.
 By relating data to spatial information, for example, I create interactive visual models that allow people to explore relationships between data.
 My enthusiasm for interdisciplinary collaboration is reflected in the range of projects I have worked on, from visualizing the uterus in labor to understand how contractions build and propagate, to allowing architects to incorporate energy simulation in the early design stage in order to build more energy efficient buildings.

 In the computer interface aspect of my work, I create new input devices that allow the user to interact with the computer in more suitable ways.
 I experiment with different kinds of sensors and microcontrollers to measure data such as coordinates, direction, acceleration, temperature, pressure, and humidity.
 Sometimes I just play around with robots.
-Fascinated by learning how things work and building my own prototypes, I try to support the do-it-yourself community by documenting some of the projects I have worked on in the "make" section of my webpage, as time permits.
+Fascinated by learning how things work and building my own prototypes, I try to support the do-it-yourself community by documenting some of the projects I have worked on in the "Learn » Make" section of my webpage, as time permits.

 I live with my wife, Tamar, and our daughter, Sabina, in Rochester, New York.